 We still talk a little and are friends.
 I will always love her in many ways, but our lives do not seem to be aligned.
 She is in a tough situation with the unplanned, but wonderful gift of pregnancy and I want to be supportive of her as a friend.
 That was about how far I had considered the situation and it was not my (conscious) intention to dig much deeper.
 I had my own selfish work to do.
 This ceremony was to be about my purpose.

 I decided to attempt to keep my eyes closed this time.
-In the previous two ceremonies I very much decided to keep myself in the room.
+In the previous two ceremonies I tried to keep my awareness in the room.
 I kept my eyes open and called for all hallucinations to work with that which was already present.
 This time I invited any and all visions to come as they choose.
 I started this process by closing my eyes and attempting to envision a door directly in front of my third eye.
 This alone was very difficult to hold at first.

 I did not work with any type of mantra or other words.
 If anything, this night I was attempting to access emptiness as a means of creation more than any other.
 Other than the door, I worked to free myself from any and all thoughts as they arose in my awareness.
 I began to cultivate a stillness as I sat in my meditative posture.